SiO2 Youth Programs at Pittsburgh Class Center

 We offer scholarships to all students.
 No previous glass or art experience is required.
-Our only requirements are enthusiasm, curiosity and an eagerness to learn.
-APPLY NOW
+Our only requirements are enthusiasm, curiosity, and an eagerness to learn.
+Apply Here

-A 1-day workshop for young people to try three different glass making techniques.
-Spend a Saturday at PGC working with all things hot!
+Workshops for young people to try different glassmaking techniques.
+Spend a few hours at PGC working with all things hot.
 At high temperatures, glass can be manipulated in many ways.
-You’ll learn three different glassmaking techniques: glassblowing at a 2,200 degree furnace, flameworking at the torch, and fusing in the kiln.
+You’ll learn three different glassmaking techniques: glassblowing at a 2,200-degree furnace, flameworking at the torch, and fusing in the kiln.
 Grades 6–12.
-No experience necessary!
+No experience necessary.

 Mixed and Mashed Up is a hands-on, after-school program specifically for students in grades 6–8.
 Classes meet after school once a week for 12 weeks.
-Students spend four weeks in three different studios at PGC learning glassblowing, flameworking, and kilnforming.
+Spend four weeks in three different studios learning glassblowing, flameworking, and kilnforming.